 Agreement

-In consideration of the premises, and intending to be legally bound by this , the Guarantor agrees as follows:
+In consideration of the premises, and intending to be legally bound by this Agreement Guaranty, the Guarantor agrees as follows:

 1. Guaranty.

-Subject to the provisions hereof, the Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of all present and future obligations and liabilities of all kinds of to the Beneficiary, its successors and assigns, arising out of the Contract (the AObligations@), the Guarantor shall .
+(A) Subject to the provisions hereof, (a) the Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of all present and future obligations and liabilities of all kinds of ECT the Obligor to the Beneficiary, its successors and assigns, arising out of the Contract (the AObligations@), and (b) to the extent that ECT shall fail to pay any Obligations on the relevant due date under the Contract.
+Notwithstanding any provision to the contrary contained in this Guaranty, the Guarantor shall promptly pay to the Beneficiary the amount due on such due date not be obligated to perform any Obligations hereunder until ten (10) days after the date the Guarantor has received written notice from the Beneficiary of a failure by the Obligor to perform such Obligations, which notice shall set forth in reasonable detail the Obligations that the Obligor has failed to perform and that are to be performed by the Guarantor.
 This Guaranty shall constitute a guarantee of payment and not of collection.

-The Guarantor=s liability hereunder shall be and is specifically limited to payments required to be made under the Contract (even if such payments are deemed to be damages) and to direct, actual, monetary damages under the Contract and in no event shall the Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other indirect damages.
-The aggregate amount covered by this Guaranty shall not exceed the sum of (i) and (ii) any amounts payable under Section or Section 2.4 of the Confirmation , and the Guarantor shall not be required to make any payment under this Guaranty to the extent that the amount of such payment would exceed such aggregate amount.
+(B) The Guarantor=s liability hereunder shall be and is specifically limited to payments required to be made under the Contract (even if such payments are deemed to be damages) and to direct, actual, monetary damages under the Contract and, except to the extent specifically provided in the Contract, in no event shall the Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other indirect damages.
+The aggregate amount covered by this Guaranty shall not exceed the sum of (i) $85,000,000 the Notional Amount (as defined in the Confirmation) and (ii) any amounts payable under Section 2.2 2.3 or Section 2.4 of the Confirmation plus the Cost of Carry (if any) plus the Transaction Costs (if any) (in each case, as defined in the Confirmation), and the Guarantor shall not be required to make any payment under this Guaranty to the extent that the amount of such payment would exceed such aggregate amount.

-The Guarantor=s obligations hereunder shall not be affected by the genuineness, validity, regularity or enforceability of the Obligations, or by the existence, validity, enforceability, perfection, or extent of any collateral therefor or by any other event, occurrence or circumstance which might otherwise constitute a legal or equitable discharge or defense of a guarantor or surety.
+(C) The Guarantor=s obligations hereunder shall not be affected by the genuineness, validity, regularity or enforceability of the Obligations, or by the existence, validity, enforceability, perfection, or extent of any collateral therefor or by any other event, occurrence or circumstance which might otherwise constitute a legal or equitable discharge or defense of a guarantor or surety.
 The Beneficiary makes no representation or warranty in respect of any such circumstance and has no duty or responsibility whatsoever to the Guarantor in respect to the management and maintenance of the Obligations or any collateral therefor.
-The Beneficiary shall not be obligated to file any claim relating to the Obligations in the event that becomes subject to a bankruptcy, reorganization or similar proceeding, and the failure of the Beneficiary so to file shall not affect the Guarantor=s obligations hereunder.
-In the event that any payment of in respect of any Obligations is rescinded or must otherwise be returned for any reason whatsoever, the Guarantor shall remain liable hereunder in respect to such Obligations as if such payment had not been made.
-This Guaranty shall be a continuing guaranty and it shall remain in full force and effect and shall be binding upon the Guarantor, its successors and permitted assigns, until all amounts payable by under the Contract have been validly, finally and irrevocably paid in full.
+The Beneficiary shall not be obligated to file any claim relating to the Obligations in the event that ECT the Obligor becomes subject to a bankruptcy, reorganization or similar proceeding, and the failure of the Beneficiary so to file shall not affect the Guarantor=s obligations hereunder.
+In the event that any payment of ECT the Obligor in respect of any Obligations is rescinded or must otherwise be returned for any reason whatsoever, the Guarantor shall remain liable hereunder in respect to such Obligations as if such payment had not been made.
+This Guaranty shall be a continuing guaranty and it shall remain in full force and effect and shall be binding upon the Guarantor, its successors and permitted assigns, until all amounts payable by ECT the Obligor under the Contract have been validly, finally and irrevocably paid in full.